 The rules may seem complicated, but they are crystal clear regarding vehicle tracking devices and the information they gather.
 Managers have a responsibility to distinguish and state whether the information is business or personal and whether the company is using it lawfully to improve their business with the consent of their employees.
 As long as a company is within the boundaries of the law, doesn’t share personal employee data or use data without consent, it is completely legal for a company to track their business vehicles and drivers.

-In recent regulation, the EU and UK government increased the penalties for failing to protect personal data.
+In the recent regulation, the EU and UK government increased the penalties for failing to protect personal data.
 Companies can still store personal employee data on secure servers and use it to improve their business, but they need to check whether the proper consent to gather, store and process that data was gathered.
 As of 25th May 2018, businesses must ensure that the consent given for all data – even that collected before the change – meets the new protocols.
 In other words, employees will have to re-consent to their data being used in any capacity.

 The new principles relating to the processing of personal data dictate that personal data shall be: